hellbox/srob-migration/content/reviews/saved-from-the-flames-of-history.md

-name = "Saved from the flames of history" title = "Saved from the flames of history" dek = "A new novel by Seattle author Bharti Kirschner imagines a life for a forgotten, nameless woman in Indian history." facebookauto = "A new novel by Seattle author Bharti Kirschner imagines a life for a forgotten, nameless woman in Indian history." twitterauto = "A new novel by Seattle author Bharti Kirschner imagines a life for a forgotten, nameless woman in Indian history." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/goddess-of-fire-a-historical-novel-set-in-17th-century-india.md"]
+name = "Saved from the flames of history" title = "Saved from the flames of history" dek = "A new novel by Seattle author Bharti Kirschner imagines a life for a forgotten, nameless woman in Indian history." type = "Review"facebookauto = "A new novel by Seattle author Bharti Kirschner imagines a life for a forgotten, nameless woman in Indian history." twitterauto = "A new novel by Seattle author Bharti Kirschner imagines a life for a forgotten, nameless woman in Indian history." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/goddess-of-fire-a-historical-novel-set-in-17th-century-india.md"]